Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Screen – Size, color and resolution

-The tablet comes with a 15.6 inch Full HD display (1080p) with 72 percent NTSE color coverage.
+The tablet comes with a 15.6 inch Full HD display (1080p) with 72 percent NTSC color coverage.
 The tablet is precalibrated – which means you get perfect colors straight out of the box without needing to fiddle with settings.

 Stylus – Pressure and Tilt support

 Wacom Pro pen comes with 8192 levels of pressure sensitivity and ±60° of tilt support.
 Now you may think, literally every stylus in the market comes with 8192 pressure levels and 60-degree tilt – so what is so special about the Pro Pen 2.

 In reality, specs are just a number, they do not tell the full story.
 The Wacom Pro Pen 2 has perfect tracking and stable tilt sensitivity with no glitches and inconsistencies which you may get in on other tablets.

 Why buy this tablet over others – Wacom have been pioneers of drawing technology.
 When you buy this tablet you can be sure that even at this comparatively budget price, you will get a reliable drawing device that can serve you a long time.

 Why get Wacom alternatives over Cintiq 16 – If you want a laminated display and shortcut buttons plus want to save some extra cash, then you should have a look at Huion Kamvas and Xp Pen Artist series of graphics tablet.